TACC/Lmod/docs/source/135_module_spider.rst

 There are three modes to module spider

 #. module spider: Report all modules, known as level 0.
-#. module spider <name> : report all the versions for the modules that
+#. module spider <name> : Report all the versions for the modules that
    match <name>.
 This is known as level 1
 #. module spider <name/version>: Report detailed information on a
    particular module version.
 This is known as level 2